Graphic artist Thomas Reynolds’ work may not be evident when you listen to Necropolis, but his drawings are a critical element in our band’s DNA.

 This same character would end up on the flyer for the 1986 comeback show and the subsequent Warhammer benefit gigs.

-Thom was always full of ideas and energy, as were George and I.
+Thomas was always full of ideas, as were George and I.

 And Thom's artwork was so "professional" it helped people take Warhammer seriously.